top of page

 Recent studies have shed new light on the function of the Triceratops brow horns.
 Research has shown that the horns were likely used for both defense and display.
 CT scans of Triceratops skulls have revealed that the brow horns were highly vascularized, meaning they had a rich blood supply.
 This suggests that the horns were used in thermal regulation, helping the dinosaur to dissipate excess heat during hot weather.
 Additionally, the shape and size of the brow horns may have been used to intimidate rivals during intraspecies conflicts, making them an important part of the Triceratops' social behavior.

-SKU: Triceratops Brow Horn
+Triceratops Horn - Brow Horn

 $4,900.00Price